UK Airline Carry-On Size Comparison 2026: Full Breakdown

 55–56 x 40–45 x 20–25 cm is the overhead bin size that works across Ryanair Priority, easyJet Large Cabin Bag, Jet2 free overhead, TUI free overhead, and BA free overhead.
 Getting it into the overhead on budget airlines requires paying extra.

-- Mostly Ryanair/Wizz: A soft 40 x 30 x 20 cm backpack as underseat.
-Add Priority on Ryanair when you need overhead access.
+- Ryanair and Wizz Air regulars: a soft 40 x 30 x 20 cm backpack covers the free underseat allowance.
+Add Priority when you need the overhead.

-- Mostly easyJet: A soft 45 x 36 x 20 cm bag as your single item (no personal item alongside).
+- easyJet regulars: 45 x 36 x 20 cm as your one item — nothing alongside it.

-- Mostly Jet2/BA/TUI: Size requirements are generous.
+- Jet2, BA, and TUI: size limits are generous enough for most carry-ons.
 Pack under 10 kg and the overhead is yours.

-- Mixed airlines: Carry 40 x 30 x 20 cm and pay for overhead access on the airlines that require it.
-Cheaper than buying a bag that works everywhere free (because nothing does).
+- Mixed itineraries: travel with 40 x 30 x 20 cm and pay for overhead access where required.
+A bag that works everywhere free doesn’t exist — this is cheaper than chasing one.

 Hard-Shell vs Soft: Which Is Better for Getting Through?